 Harrisburg, PA 17105

-Beginning with the 2018-19 Academic Year, distance education will be incorporated into the PA State Grant Program.
+In order to be eligible to receive a PA State Grant if you’re taking more than half of your classes online, you must be attending a school that is headquartered and domiciled in PA.
 Due to limited resources, students enrolled in more than 50 percent distance education credits may receive a reduced award.

 Eligibility – state residents enrolled or planning to enroll full- or part-time at any approved school in Pennsylvania or at any approved out-of-state college or university.
 Must file the Free Application for Federal Student Aid (FAFSA) then complete the State Grant Form (SGF) online directly from the FAFSA confirmation page, or visit American Education Services (AES), aessuccess.org, to complete the SGF.